"It's really simple. You bring two sides together. They fight. A lot of them die. But those who survive are stronger, faster and better."

 Fictional Social Darwinists generally come in five major flavors:

-- The Straw Meritocrat: The first type believes in Social Darwinism, which misinterprets the idea of evolution and natural selection and holds that people who rise to the top in society, the most intelligent elite of the elite, are automatically "superior," even going so far as to praise the evils of over-ambitiousness and condemn kind behavior.
+- The Straw Meritocrat: The first type believes in Social Darwinism, which misinterprets the idea of evolution and natural selection and holds that people who rise to the top in society, by whatever means, are automatically "superior" - even going so far as to praise the evils of over-ambitiousness and condemn kind behavior.
 Frequently this will be held even in settings where the people in charge are clearly getting there through Nepotism, or otherwise as a result of luck and privilege.
-Despite it being nothing more than a Theme Park Version, this philosophy is still frequently held by both fictional characters and some Real Life corporate executives..
+Despite it being nothing more than a Theme Park Version, this philosophy is still frequently held by both fictional characters and a few Real Life 'successful' people.

 - The Nazi By Any Other Name: The second type is a racist or speciesist who believes that their race is a Master Race, and by extension, the only one fit to live and reproduce in this world, and uses this belief as a justification for subjugating, enslaving or just plain getting rid of those that they consider "inferior" (as the Real Life Nazis did).
 Scary Dogmatic Aliens are very likely to have this mindset, as is any society modeled upon the Nazis.
 Occasionally also held by superheroes.

 - The Evilutionary Biologist: The third type is the Evilutionary Biologist or anyone who has mistaken ideas about how evolution works "for the good of the species," and in order to help it out or not "get in its way," anyone with a birth defect or who is in any other way "weak" in this villain's eyes deserves to die to keep the gene pool strong.
-Many such characters hope to create the Transhuman Ultimate Life Form — to which, of course, the character him- or herself will belong.
-This type is also what Those Wacky Nazis had on mind with Aktion T-4.
+Many such characters hope to create the Transhuman Ultimate Life Form.
+This type is also what Those Wacky Nazis had in mind with Aktion T-4.

 - The Jerk Justifier: The fourth type is simply selfish and uses Social Darwinism as just a justification for sociopathic behavior.
 This character may not actually believe it and may not even care, but finds Social Darwinism to be a convenient justification or excuse for the way they were going to behave anyway.
 Often overlaps with Straw Hypocrite.